lucky01/PIN2DMD/README.md

 - Pinball fx2 support using dmdext from Freezy
 - The Pinball Arcade support using dmdext from Freezy and NoEx
 - Pinball Browser / SmartDMD color switching for full color Stern ROMS
-- Frame colorization with PIN2DMD Editor by Steve (beta) for all pinball machines
+- Frame colorization with PIN2DMD Editor by Steve for all pinball machines
 - WCID Windows automated driver installation

 The components cost approximately 120$